muccg/yabi/readme.rst

 - ./develop.sh jslint
         Lint your javascript code.

-Note: Our docker containers are coordinated using fig (http://www.fig.sh/) but fig will be installed into a virtualenv environment automatically by the ``./develop.sh`` script for you.
+Note: Our docker containers are coordinated using docker-compose (https://docs.docker.com/compose/) but docker-compose will be installed into a virtualenv environment automatically by the ``./develop.sh`` script for you.

 Contributing
 ------------